reaganb/listdir/README.md

-# Machine Problem: JSON output
+# Machine Problem: Logging

-#### This machine problem builds on your code from Machine Problem "Logging".
+#### This machine problem builds on your code from Machine Problem "List Comprehensions and Generators".

-1. Modify Machine Problem 4 and add a functionality to output JSON instead of CSV
+1. Modify Machine Problem "List Comprehensions and Generators" to implement logging
-    1. This functionality is enabled when an argument is used
+    1. You must log both via stdout and on a rolling file
-2. Commit your code to a branch named "json-output"
+    2. Rolling file max limit should be 5mb with a maximum of 5 files
-3. Paste the link to the branch here
+    3. Use YAML as the logging configuration format of the file

 ## The listdir module

-The python module has the functionality to recursively read and list files of a directory path and write the output to another file (csv or json format) and archive that file (zip).
-The zip file has a name format combining csv or json format file name and the current date and time of creation (outputfile_YYYY-MM-DD-HHmmss.zip).
+The python module has the functionality to recursively read and list files of a directory path and write the output to another file (csv format) and archive that file (zip).
+The zip file has a name format combining csv format file name and the current date and time of creation (outputfile_YYYY-MM-DD-HHmmss.zip).
 The filename of the zip file conform to the ISO 8601 format standard.

 ### Prerequisites
 1. Windows/Linux OS